GNS Science Videos

 Another educational model, this time using a tsunami tank, showing how tsunami deposits are created:

 Drilling in to the Alpine Fault is a highly technical challenge.
 I asked VirginiaToy of Otago University to explain how the rocks brought up from below ground are processed and analysed, and what we can learn from them.

-GNS Science has the most accurate water dating laboratory in the world – 4 times more accurate than the next best one, thanks to the genius of Uwe Morgenstern and his team.
-Heather Martindale explains how groundwater is dated:
+GNS Science has the most accurate water dating laboratory in the world – 4 times more accurate than the next best one on the planet! thanks to the genius of Uwe Morgenstern and his team.
+Heather Martindale explains how groundwater is dated using the tritium method:

 Jamie Howarth has a brilliant way of finding out about past ruptures along the Alpine Fault.
 I spent a week with him and his colleagues as we used a special lightweight coring system to get sediments from the bottom of Lake Christabel to reveal the earthquake history: